AdobeDocs/workfront.en/help/quicksilver/workfront-basics/navigate-workfront/workfront-navigation/workfront-terminology-glossary.md

    <td>The action of allowing other Users to view or edit a specific item in Workfront.</td>
   </tr>
   <tr>
-   <td>Slack&nbsp;Date</td>
+   <td>Slack Date</td>
    <td>In a task view or report, the Slack Date displays the exact date when a task could definitely impact the Completion Date of the project.
 For information about the Slack Date of a task, see <a href="../../../manage-work/tasks/task-information/task-slack-date.md" class="MCXref xref">Task Slack Date overview</a>.</td>
   </tr>
   <tr>
    <td>Smart Assignments</td>
-   <td> <p>When assigning Tasks or Issues to Users, Workfront makes recommendations (Smart Assignments) about who the best users are to complete the work, based on the time they have available to complete it and their relationship to the project.</p> <p>For more information , see <a href="../../../manage-work/tasks/assign-tasks/smart-assignments.md" class="MCXref xref">Smart assignments overview</a>.</p> </td>
+   <td> <p>When assigning Tasks or Issues to Users, [!DNL Workfront] makes recommendations (Smart Assignments) about who the best users are to complete the work, based on the time they have available to complete it and their relationship to the project.</p> <p>For more information , see <a href="../../../manage-work/tasks/assign-tasks/smart-assignments.md" class="MCXref xref">Smart assignments overview</a>.</p> </td>
   </tr>
   <tr>
    <td>Source</td>
    <td> <p>Indicates the parent object of another object.
-For example, a document attached to a task has the name of the task in the Source field of a Document report or view; an issue logged under a project has the name of the project in the Source field of an Issue report or view.&nbsp;</p> </td>
+For example, a document attached to a task has the name of the task in the Source field of a Document report or view; an issue logged under a project has the name of the project in the Source field of an Issue report or view. </p> </td>
   </tr>
   <tr>
    <td>Start Date</td>